35percent/cayman-blog/_posts/2017-10-28-dispossession-screening.md

 ---
 layout: post
-title: "fundraiser - dispossession screening"
+title: "Fundraising Event - film screening of 'dispossession'"
 ---
-On Saturday 11th November 2017 we are hepling to host the screening of 'Dispossession' film with a number of speakers appearing at Cambridge House.
+On Saturday 11th November 2017 we are hepling to host the screening of 'Dispossession' a film about council estate demolitions, with a number of speakers appearing to speak at Cambridge House.

-Please come along and support our camaign - all donations will go towards our legal fees in fighting the legal case against the Council's ongoing attempts to evict us.
+Please come along and support our camaign - all donations will go towards our [legal fees in fighting the legal case](https://www.gofundme.com/aylesbury-the-right-to-a-community-2uefgf2s) against the Council's ongoing attempts to evict us.

 ![](/img/dispossession.jpg)